Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 NOTES:
 - If you can't find the StripesCube after changing values, change them back to the values in the image above, and try again!
 - Solid forms in computer graphics have outsides but no insides!
 If you make the cube so big that you are inside it, you will not see it anymore, as it is invisible from the inside!
+- **Save the changes in porPOIse, then close and restart the ARpoise app** to see the changes you have made in your layer.

 #### EXERCISES:

+- **Relative location:**
-- **Relative location:** you yourself (or rather your smartphone) are at 0,0,0.
-The x value is side to side, y is + up/- down, z is closer/further away.
+  - You yourself (or rather your smartphone) are at 0,0,0.
+  - The x value is side to side, y is + up/- down, z is closer/further away.

-- **Google Map:** After testing your changes, delete the Relative location completely - your layer will now be placed using the absolute location in the Lat/Lon fields.
-Change them by clicking and dragging on the marker.
-Note that when you mouse over the marker, a pop up window tells you the name of the POI, and that as you drag the marker, the Lat/Lon values in the form change too.
+- **Google Map:** *After* testing your changes in Relative location, now delete the Relative location completely.
+  - Your layer will now be placed using the absolute location in the Lat/Lon fields.
+  - Change them by clicking and dragging on the marker.
+  - Note that when you mouse over the marker, a pop up window tells you the name of the POI, and that as you drag the marker, the Lat/Lon values in the form change too.

-- **Save, close and restart ARpoise app** and view your layer.
-If you moved it too far away, it might be invisible!

 - In porPOIse, click **Back to your ExampleLayer page:** the Google Map on that page will be the same as  the StripesCube, because the first POI in the list defines what is shown on that map.